 Bone Broth: How To Make It And Why It is So Darn Good For You!

-Low in calories while being densely packed with nutrition, bone broth is quickly becoming the new craze, and even being called a superfood.
+Low in calories while being densely packed with nutrition, bone broth has become the craze du jour, and is even being called a superfood.
 Unlike other fads, however, this delicious elixir's nutrients, which include protein, calcium, magnesium, collagen, gelatin and amino acids, may have a myriad of benefits for the body, including shinier hair, improved digestion, and reduced joint pain and inflammation.

 WHAT IS BONE BROTH?